vishalpalsande/Assembler/readme.md

         python3 assembler.py {action} {filename}

-where, assembler.py is a driver code actions are (-s,-l,-i,-lst)
+where, assembler.py is a driver code actions are (-s,-l,-i)

 -s -> For symbol table
 -l -> For literal table